 I love this headband and hair clip holder made from a picture frame!
-(From Mom & Wife) You can check out how we use a vase in my daughter's room to hold headbands here at our house!
+(From Mom & Wife) You can check out how we use a vase in my daughters room to hold headbands here at our house!

 We also tried this for a while…. using stuffed animals as the “stuffing” for bean bag chairs!
-Thread Riding Hood gives you the instructions and the patterns to make gorgeous ones like she made- or you can find some bean bag chair covers here!
+Thread Riding Hood gives you the instructions and the patterns to make gorgeous ones like she created- or you can find some bean bag chair covers here!
 It is such a great way corral an oversized stuffed animal collection!